Nepotism: Belgium

 Over the past decade, criticism has been growing over the creation of political dynasties in Belgium.
 This phenomenon has been explained by the fact that prominent party members control the ranking of candidates on party lists for elections and a candidate's place on a list determines who is elected.
 Another justification for the phenomenon is the importance of name recognition for collecting votes.

 Claims of nepotism have been made against Bruno Tobback, the son of senator and former minister Louis Tobback, a member of the Flemish socialists.
 He became the Belgian federal government's minister for pensions and environment at 35 in 2005.
 Alexander De Croo, the son of former speaker of the Belgian parliament Herman De Croo, ran for the leadership of his father's party Open VLD at age 33.
 Finally, there is the example of Maya Detiège, the daughter of former mayor of the city of Antwerp Leona Detiège, who herself is the daughter of the former mayor of Antwerp Frans Detiège.

 Among other examples are former minister Freya Van Den Bossche and senator Jean-Jacques De Gucht, being the daughter and son, respectively, of former minister Luc Vandenbossche and former minister Karel De Gucht.

-Brazil

-In Brazil, nepotism heavily affects the integrity of public institutions, including audit bodies responsible for overseeing executive decisions.
-Studies indicate that around 30% of audit judges are directly related to other politicians, creating a network of familial ties that can lead to conflicts of interest and reduce the effectiveness of independent oversight (Transparency International, 2023).
-This high rate of nepotism often results in biased audit outcomes, eroding public trust and obstructing fair governance.
-The presence of such familial networks within regulatory bodies not only compromises transparency but also perpetuates inefficiency and corruption, limiting reform efforts across Brazil's political landscape (Instituto Não Aceito Corrupção, 2022).